MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/strategy-for-content-and-3d-toolkit-ownership.md

 ﻿---
 title: Content and 3D toolkit ownership strategy
-description: Learn about controlling access to guides content in the 3D toolkit in a regulated industry ms.date: 03/21/2023 ms.topic: conceptual
+description: Learn about controlling access to guides content in the 3D toolkit in a regulated industry. ms.date: 03/21/2023 ms.topic: conceptual
 author: davepinch